Testing Ising Models: Bounding the Variance of Functions of the Ising Model in the High-Temperature Regime

 We will use tools from Chapter 13 of \cite{LevinPW09} to obtain the variance bounds of this section.
+The statistics we use in our testing algorithms are degree-2 polynomials of the Ising model.
+To begin with, we can bound the variance of linear (or degree-1) polynomials to be $O(n)$ (standard deviation $O(\sqrt{n})$) via the Lipschitz concentration lemma (Lemma~\ref{lem:lipschitz-lemma}).
+However, using this lemma for degree-2 yields a large variance bound of $O(n^3)$.
+An informal explanation for why this is the case is as follows.
+The bounded differences constants required to employ Lemma \ref{lem:lipschitz-lemma} for degree-2 polynomials are bounds on degree-1 polynomials of the Ising model which can be $O(n)$ in the worst case.
+However, since we know that the standard deviation of degree-1 polynomials is $O(\sqrt{n})$ from the above discussion, we can leverage this to improve the variance bound for degree-2 polynomials from $O(n^3)$ to $O(n^2)$.

 At a high level the technique to bound the variance of a function $f$ on a distribution $\mu$ involves first defining a reversible Markov chain with $\mu$ as its stationary distribution.
 By studying the mixing time properties (via the spectral gap) of this Markov chain along with the second moment of the variation of $f$ when a single step is taken under this Markov chain we obtain bounds on the second moment of $f$ which consequently yield the desired variance bounds.

-The Markov chain in consideration here will be the Glauber dynamics chain on the Ising model $p$.
+The Markov chain in consideration here will be the Glauber dynamics, the canonical Markov chain for sampling from an Ising model.
+Glauber dynamics define a reversible, ergodic Markov chain whose stationary distribution is identical to the corresponding Ising model.
+In many relevant settings (including the high-temperature regime), the dynamics are fast mixing (i.e., they mix in time $O(n\log n)$) and hence offer an efficient way to sample from Ising models.
 As stated in Section \ref{sec:preliminaries}, the Glauber dynamics are reversible and ergodic for Ising models.

-Let $M$ be the reversible transition matrix for the Glauber dynamics on some Ising model $p$.
-Let $\g_*$ be the absolute spectral gap for this Markov chain.
-The first step is to obtain a lower bound on $\g_*$. \begin{claim} In the high-temperature regime/under Dobrushin conditions, $\g_* \geq \Omega\left(\frac{1}{n \log n}\right)$ under an arbitrary external field. \end{claim} \begin{proof} From Theorem 15.1 of~\cite{LevinPW09}, we have that the mixing time of the Glauber dynamics is $O(n\log n)$.
-Since the Glauber dynamics on an Ising model is ergodic and reversible, using the relation between mixing and relaxation times (Theorem 12.4 of \cite{LevinPW09}) we get that
+Let $M$ be the reversible transition matrix for the Glauber dynamics on some Ising model $p$ and let $\g_*$ be the absolute spectral gap of $M$.
+The first step is to obtain a lower bound on $\g_*$.
+To do so, we will use the following Lemma. \begin{lemma} Let $x,y \in \Omega = \{ \pm 1 \}^n$ such that $\d_H(x,y) = 1$.
+Let $X,Y$ denote the states obtained by executing one step of the Glauber dynamics in a high-temperature Ising model, starting at $x$ and $y$ respectively.
+Then, there exists a coupling of $X,Y$ such that